Rex Whistler

-Reginald John "Rex" Whistler (24 June 1905 – 18 July 1944) was a British artist, who painted murals and society portraits, and designed theatrical costumes.
+Reginald John "Rex" Whistler (24 June 1905 – 18 July 1944) was a British artist who painted murals and society portraits, and designed theatrical costumes.
 He was killed in action in Normandy in World War II.
 Whistler was the brother of poet and artist Laurence Whistler.

 Biography

-Reginald John Whistler was born in Britain on 24 June 1905, in Eltham, Kent (now part of the Royal Borough of Greenwich), the son of architect and estate agent Henry Whistler and Helen Frances Mary, the daughter of Rev. Charles Slegg Ward, vicar of Wootton St Lawrence, and through her mother a descendant of the goldsmith and silversmith Paul Storr.
+Reginald John Whistler was born in England on 24 June 1905, in Eltham, Kent (now part of the Royal Borough of Greenwich), the son of architect and estate agent Henry Whistler and Helen Frances Mary, the daughter of Rev. Charles Slegg Ward, vicar of Wootton St Lawrence, and through her mother a descendant of the goldsmith and silversmith Paul Storr.

-His best known work during the early part of his career was for the café at the Tate Gallery, completed in 1927 when he was only 22.
+His best known work during the early part of his career was for the former café at the Tate Gallery, completed in 1927 when he was only 22, but now viewed by some as problematic for stereotyped depictions of black and Chinese figures.
 He was commissioned to produce posters and illustrations for Shell Petroleum and the Radio Times.
 He also created designs for Wedgwood china based on drawings he made of the Devon village of Clovelly, and costumes "after Hogarth" for the premiere production of William Walton's ballet The Wise Virgins, produced by the Sadler's Wells Company in 1940.

 Whistler's elegance and wit ensured his success as a portrait artist among the fashionable; he painted many members of London society, including Edith Sitwell, Cecil Beaton and other members of the set to which he belonged that became known as the "Bright Young Things".
+Whistler has been described as having "a particular genius for trompe l'œil – the art of deceiving the eye, creating painted illusions so convincing they blur the line between the depicted and the real".
+Examples of his murals featuring trompe l'œil include those at Mottisfont Abbey and Plas Newydd.
 His murals for Edwina Mountbatten's 30-room luxury flat in Brook House, Park Lane, London were later installed by the Mountbattens' son-in-law, decorator David Hicks, in his own houses.

 Second World War

 When war broke out, although he was 35, Whistler was eager to join the army.
 He was commissioned into the Welsh Guards as a Second lieutenant in June 1940.
 He served in the Guards Armoured Division.

-During the war he was the burial officer of his regiment, and his soldiers became somewhat suspicious of the 20 crosses he carried on his tank.
-He decided that just because he was at war it did not mean he could not paint, and he therefore also carried a bucket hanging off the side of his tank for his paintbrushes.
+During the war, he was the burial officer of his regiment, and his soldiers became somewhat suspicious of the 20 crosses he carried on his tank.
+He decided that just because he was at war, it did not mean he could not paint, and he therefore also carried a bucket hanging off the side of his tank for his paintbrushes.